aritra2023/MONEY_MAKER_999/replit.md

 - Updated navigation logo from image to text-based "SkyHit" branding
 - Integrated Rocket icon from GET STARTED button into logo design
 - Applied consistent gradient styling matching footer design
+- Enhanced login page with beautiful animated background elements
+- Added floating orbs, grid patterns, and animated particles to login background
+- Implemented rounded corners (rounded-xl) for all form inputs and buttons
+- Enhanced form styling with improved shadows and hover effects
 - All checklist items completed and project ready for development

 ### January 20, 2025 - Dashboard Redesign with Landing Page Theme